Stirling and Dunfermline Railway: Opening

 The Tillicoultry branch had been delayed because of difficulties in constructing a bridge over the River Devon at Glenfoot.
 Although the final section to Stirling was relatively short, the opening of that part of the line was much delayed by a dispute.
-The Stirling and Dunfermline company had never intended to operate the line itself, and had contracted with its sponsor, the Edinburgh and Glasgow Railway, that the latter would lease the line and operate it on its completion.
+The Stirling and Dunfermline Railway Company had never intended to operate the line itself, and had contracted with its sponsor, the Edinburgh and Glasgow Railway, that the latter would lease the line and operate it on its completion.
 Since that time the E&GR had failed to acquire the Scottish Central Railway, which lay between the two lines, and the SCR had become hostile.
 The E&GR had other priorities and now saw that operating a remote section of line would be a considerable liability, and it declined to do so.

 The Edinburgh and Glasgow Railway had undertaken to lease and work the line on the assumption of merging with the Scottish Central Railway, but this arrangement had fallen through.
 As the day of opening of the S&DR approached, it became obvious that the E&GR intended to evade its obligations to lease and work the line.
 On 6 April 1849 the Engineer Miller issued a certificate that the line was complete (to Oakley) but the E&GR declined to lease it as had been agreed.
 Faced with legal action to force compliance, the E&GR used the letter of the contract it had made with the S&DR, insisting on completion of the S&DR as authorised, and declining to accept any deviation at Stirling to accommodate a connection with the SCR.
 (The SCR was prepared to accept the S&DR crossing the Forth at Stirling on its bridge there, and using their station, but the E&GR insisted on separate facilities being provided.
 Nonetheless "Dunfermline Line Junction" at Stirling was a recognised location south of Stirling station into the 1970s.)

 The S&DR had not the resources to operate the line itself and applied for legal sanction to oblige the E&GR to comply with its obligation, and the E&GR used every device to avoid compliance.
 In particular in demanded that the S&DR build an independent line crossing the Forth at Stirling, and station facilities there (in accordance with the original act of Parliament), even though the SCR had indicated that it was prepared to allow the SCR to use its bridge and terminal.
 Eventually on 1 July 1852 the line was opened throughout to Stirling.
 The passenger service at Alloa Ferry was closed on the same day, having been little used.
 A connection between the S&DR and the SCR lines was soon made south of the river at Stirling and the unnecessary S&DR terminal station fell into disuse.

 Even now the E&GR refused to operate the line, and the S&DR had to acquire three locomotives and the rolling stock to do so itself.

 Nonetheless the railway was open, and a normal train service was in operation.